Vulpine Browser Agent Setup

 Option 1: VulpineOS (Recommended)

-VulpineOS bundles everything — Camoufox, foxbridge CDP proxy, agent management, security:
+VulpineOS bundles the browser runtime, foxbridge CDP proxy, agent management, and security features:

-- Launches Camoufox with the embedded foxbridge CDP server
+- Launches the Vulpine browser with the embedded foxbridge CDP server

 - Creates isolated contexts with unique fingerprints per agent